light/binparsergen/README.md

        int32[items] values;
     }

-Arrays specified that way will read consecutive elements from the byte stream.
+Arrays specified that way will be read consecutively, without gaps, from the byte stream.

 #### Long form arrays

-The second 'long form' array syntax is as follows :
+The second *long form* array syntax is as follows :

     array(<size>) { <offset>  <type>  <constraints> }

 The offset, type and constraints are specified the same way as for a single data type.
 In addition, the special value `$` represents the index of the array element being read.
-This allows to describe the common case of data format which store a list of offset at which to read array elements.
+This allows to describe the common case of data format which use a list of offsets to index array elements.

     struct MyFormat {
        struct Collection(size) {